 A fast-growing AI-powered sales intelligence platform

 The client struggled with fragmented document workflows, slow processing, and disconnected data sources.
-Their legacy stack (MongoDB, Postgres, JavaScript) couldn’t handle growing volumes of unstructured data.
+Also, their legacy stack (MongoDB, Postgres, JavaScript) couldn’t handle growing volumes of unstructured data.

 Kanerika’s End-to-End Support for Enterprise Data Transformation

 Kanerika helps large enterprises get the best of both worlds.
-We combine Alteryx’s ease of use with Databricks’ scaling power to deliver smart, flexible data solutions.
-Through our strategic partnership with Databricks, we build custom lakehouse setups, real-time ETL pipelines , and full machine learning lifecycle support.
-For Alteryx users, we enable smooth integration with Databricks so business analysts can run workflows on scalable cloud infrastructure—without needing deep technical skills.
-This helps unify disconnected systems, improve data quality, and speed up AI adoption across teams.
+We combine Alteryx’s user-friendliness with Databricks’ scaling power.
+Smart, flexible data solutions..
+Through our strategic partnership with Databricks, we build custom lakehouse setups, real-time ETL pipelines, and full machine learning lifecycle support.
+For Alteryx users, we make integration with Databricks easy.
+Business analysts can run workflows on scalable cloud infrastructure.
+No great technical skills needed.
+This unifies disconnected systems.
+Improves data quality.
+Accelerates AI adoption across teams.
+We build enterprise-grade analytics solutions using Microsoft Fabric and Power BI.
+Automate reporting.

 To simplify data transformation and automation, we offer FLIP, our zero-code DataOps platform.
-FLIP helps business users manage data pipelines without relying on engineers.
-It comes pre-configured with industry-specific templates and connects easily with cloud platforms like Azure and AWS .
-We also support advanced data governance through KANGovern, our framework for managing data access, quality, and compliance.
-Our solutions align with ISO 27001 and other global standards to ensure security and reliability.
-With Kanerika, your data works harder, decisions come faster, and your operations become smarter.
+FLIP helps business users manage data pipelines without bugging engineers.
+Comes pre-configured with industry-specific templates.
+Connects easily with Azure and AWS.
+We also support advanced data governance through KANGovern.
+Framework for managing data access, quality, compliance.
+Solutions align with ISO 27001 and other global standards.
+Security and reliability guaranteed.

 Maximize Business Value with Smarter Data Integration and Analytics.